Skip to main content

 Implementation Reference

-• Main handler function for the 'aws_cloudformation' tool.
-Dynamically generates an Ansible playbook for CloudFormation operations (list, create, update, delete) based on input parameters and executes it.
+• The main handler function for the 'aws_cloudformation' tool.
+It generates an Ansible playbook based on the action (list, create, update, delete) and parameters, handles template files, and executes the playbook using executeAwsPlaybook.

 export async function cloudFormationOperations(args: CloudFormationOptions): Promise<string> { await verifyAwsCredentials(); const { action, region, stackName, templateBody, templateUrl, parameters, capabilities, tags } = args; const tempFiles: { filename: string, content: string }[] = []; let templateParam = ''; if (templateBody) { // Prepare template body to be written to a temp file tempFiles.push({ filename: 'template.cfn', content: templateBody }); templateParam = 'template: "template.cfn"'; // Reference the temp file name } else if (templateUrl) { templateParam = `template_url: "${templateUrl}"`; } else if (action === 'create' || action === 'update') { // Template is required for create/update throw new AnsibleError('Either templateBody or templateUrl must be provided for CloudFormation create/update actions.'); } let playbookContent = `--- - name: AWS CloudFormation ${action} operation hosts: localhost connection: local gather_facts: no tasks:`; switch (action) { case 'list': playbookContent += ` - name: List CloudFormation stacks amazon.aws.cloudformation_info: region: "${region}" register: cfn_info - name: Display stacks debug: var: cfn_info.stacks`; break; case 'create': case 'update': playbookContent += ` - name: ${action === 'create' ?
 'Create' : 'Update'} CloudFormation stack amazon.aws.cloudformation: region: "${region}" stack_name: "${stackName}" state: present ${templateParam} # Use the determined template parameter ${formatYamlParams({ template_parameters: parameters, capabilities, tags })} register: cfn_result - name: Display stack outputs/result debug: var: cfn_result`; break; case 'delete': playbookContent += ` - name: Delete CloudFormation stack amazon.aws.cloudformation: region: "${region}" stack_name: "${stackName}" state: absent register: cfn_delete - name: Display deletion result debug: var: cfn_delete`; break; default: throw new AnsibleError(`Unsupported CloudFormation action: ${action}`); } // Execute the generated playbook, passing template body if needed return executeAwsPlaybook(`cloudformation-${action}`, playbookContent, '', tempFiles); }

-• Tool registration in the toolDefinitions map, linking name 'aws_cloudformation' to its description, schema, and handler.
+• Registration of the 'aws_cloudformation' tool in the toolDefinitions map, linking its description, input schema, and handler function.

 aws_cloudformation: { description: 'Manage AWS CloudFormation stacks', schema: aws.CloudFormationSchema, handler: aws.cloudFormationOperations, },